jheiser81/Obsidian-Repo/Vault/Python/Python Basics.md

 x = 10
 y = 10

-Although x has an initial value of 5 and y has an initial va, the third line assigns the value of y to x
+Although x has an initial value of 5 and y has an initial value of 10, the third line assigns the value of y to x, making x = 10, while y remains unchanged.